Tony DiTerlizzi

 Tony M. DiTerlizzi (born September 6, 1969) is an American fantasy artist, children's book creator, and motion picture producer.

 In the gaming industry, he is best known for his work in the collectible card game Magic: The Gathering and on the Planescape product line for the Dungeons & Dragons role-playing game.
 DiTerlizzi created The Spiderwick Chronicles series with Holly Black, and was an executive producer on the 2008 film adaptation of the series.
+In spring 2024 The Spiderwick Chronicles became a Roku TV series.
 He won a Caldecott Honor for his adaptation of The Spider and the Fly.
+He is also the author of the bestselling sci-fi trilogy WondLa, launched on Apple TV in summer 2024.

 Early life

 Tony DiTerlizzi was born in Los Angeles in 1969, the first of three children.
-The name DiTerlizzi means "from Terlizzi", a village in Italy's Apulia province.
+The name DiTerlizzi means "from Terlizzi", a village in Italy's Apulia region.
 He grew up in South Florida where he attended South Fork High School.
 He went to college at the Florida School of the Arts and The Art Institute of Fort Lauderdale where he earned a graphic design degree in 1992.